vladocodes/algorithms/README.md

 # The Algorithms

-The repository is a collection of open-source implementation of sorting algorithms implemented in C and licensed under [MIT License](https://github.com/git/git-scm.com/blob/master/MIT-LICENSE.txt).
+The repository is a collection of sorting and searching algorithms implemented in C and Python.
+There will be more algorithm implementations in the future...